yojoots/libbitcoin-system-wiki/Pure-Bank.md

 * uniform interest (efficient market)
 * no cost of operation (efficient operations)

-The bank is owned by its creditors in proportion to their credit, as is the case with any company.
+The bank is owned by its creditors (investors) in proportion to their credit, as is the case with any company.
 There are existing major banks that are owned by their account-holders, such as [USAA](https://www.usaa.com) and [Vanguard](https://investor.vanguard.com), so this is not a distinction from a real bank.
-The objective of creditors (owners) is to maximize their income (bank interest paid).
-The objective of debtors is to minimize their cost (bank interest earned).
+The objective of creditors is to maximize their income (return).
+The objective of debtors is to minimize their cost ([nominal interest](https://en.wikipedia.org/wiki/Nominal_interest_rate)).

 Creditor accounts are [money substitutes](https://wiki.mises.org/wiki/Money_substitutes).
 The money substitute may be either a [demand deposit](https://en.wikipedia.org/wiki/Demand_deposit) or a [money market fund](https://en.wikipedia.org/wiki/Money_market_fund).
-The distinction is in the allocation of insufficient reserve, with the former being "[first come, first served](https://en.wikipedia.org/wiki/Bank_run)" and the latter "[breaking the buck](https://en.wikipedia.org/wiki/Money_market_fund#Breaking_the_buck)".
+The distinction is in the allocation of insufficient reserve, with the former being "[first come, first served](https://en.wikipedia.org/wiki/Bank_run)" and the latter "[breaking the buck](https://en.wikipedia.org/wiki/Money_market_fund#Breaking_the_buck)" (i.e. negative rate of return).

 The lack of [state](Glossary#state) intervention is the common concept of [free banking](https://en.wikipedia.org/wiki/Free_banking), where there is no [statutory control](https://en.wikipedia.org/wiki/Federal_Reserve), no state [insurance](https://www.fdic.gov), no [discount capital](https://en.wikipedia.org/wiki/Discount_window), and no [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).
-The bank uses commodity [money](Money-Taxonomy) unless otherwise specified, which simplifies calculations by [eliminating](Inflation-Principle) the need to offset [price inflation](https://en.wikipedia.org/wiki/Inflation) or [price deflation](https://en.wikipedia.org/wiki/Deflation) using the [Fisher Equation](https://en.wikipedia.org/wiki/Fisher_equation).
+The bank uses commodity [money](Money-Taxonomy) unless otherwise specified, which simplifies calculations by [eliminating](Inflation-Principle) the need to offset [price inflation](https://en.wikipedia.org/wiki/Inflation) or [price deflation](https://en.wikipedia.org/wiki/Deflation) with the [Fisher Equation](https://en.wikipedia.org/wiki/Fisher_equation).

 Perfect operational efficiency differs from a real bank only in the amount returned to owners, as nothing is consumed in operations.
 A perfectly [efficient market](https://en.wikipedia.org/wiki/Efficient-market_hypothesis) implies uniform [interest](Glossary#interest), and that all earning is a consequence of [time preference](Time-Preference-Fallacy).

-Given the definition of a pure bank, the following relations are absolute.
 [Reserved](Reserve-Definition) capital is the money in which credit and debt are [settled](https://en.wikipedia.org/wiki/Settlement_(finance)) (zero [maturity](https://en.wikipedia.org/wiki/Maturity_(finance))).
 [Depreciation](Depreciation-Principle) is the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) of it not being loaned, also known as "cash drag".
+Given the definition of a pure bank, the following relations are absolute.
 ```
 reserved         = borrowed - loaned
 depreciation     = interest-rate * reserved
-interest-earned = interest-rate * loaned
+nominal-interest = interest-rate * loaned
-interest-paid   = interest-earned
+return           = nominal-interest
 ```
-For the pure bank, [reserve ratio](https://en.wikipedia.org/wiki/Reserve_requirement), [capital ratio](https://en.wikipedia.org/wiki/Capital_requirement), and creditor [rate of return](https://en.wikipedia.org/wiki/Rate_of_return) are each functions of the amount borrowed, loaned and the uniform [interest rate](https://en.wikipedia.org/wiki/Interest_rate).
+For the pure bank, [reserve ratio](https://en.wikipedia.org/wiki/Reserve_requirement) and [capital ratio](https://en.wikipedia.org/wiki/Capital_requirement) are exclusively functions of the amounts borrowed and loaned.
 #### Reserve Ratio
 ```
 reserve-ratio = reserved / borrowed